 When to Contact a Medical Professional

-Call your health care provider if:
+Call your provider if:

-Talk to your doctor about your alcohol intake.
-The doctor can counsel you about how much alcohol is safe for you.
+Talk to your provider about your alcohol intake.
+The provider can counsel you about how much alcohol is safe for you.

 Carithers RL, McClain C. Alcoholic liver disease.
 In: Feldman M, Friedman LS, Brandt LJ.
 Feldman: Sleisinger & Fordtran's Gastrointestinal and Liver Disease.
 9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2010:chap 84.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 86.

 Schuppan D, Afdhal NH.
 Liver cirrhosis.
 Lancet.
 2008;371:838-851.

-- Last reviewed on 10/13/2013
+- Last reviewed on 8/14/2015

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.